pershyn/storm-deb-packaging/README.md

 * if latest stable libzmq1 needed -> libzmq1 from debian repos.
 * if latest stable libzmq3 needed -> libzmq3 from debian repos.
 * if specific libzmq1 needed (either recommended 2.1.7 or other) -> use provided scripts and fpm scripts to build it.

+In Storm 0.9.1 default messaging layer was moved to Jetty instead of 0MQ, however this package is yet here for some possible compatility issues.

 #### jzmq ####
 There may be a confusion how to name this package ( _libjzmq_ or _jzmq_):